• Skip to main content

 In 1919, Max Weber, many people’s favorite Liberal, said Liberals and Socialists had problems to sort out before they could collaborate at the same Table.
 While both had similar goals, the socialist impulse to systematize risked creating an Iron Cage of process.

-Weber was referring to socialist success at the replacement of an aristocracy that figured they knew what was best for people with a set of impersonal procedures, a bureaucracy, that relentlessly codified what at one point might seem rational risked disaster.
-Without a good way to later undo what at one point might have appeared best for people, rather than helpful this would lead to politically correct but stifling tokenism.
+Weber was referring to socialist success at the replacement of an aristocracy that figured they knew what was best for people with a set of impersonal procedures.
+With a bureaucracy that relentlessly codified what at one point might seem rational.
+Without a good way to later undo what at one point might have appeared best for people, rather than helpful this would lead to politically correct but stifling tokenism and disaster – like he Holocaust some have since suggested.

 For Weber this was not a specifically German problem.
 Iron Cage logic almost necessarily was totalitarian.